julius-speech/julius/00readme.txt

 Citation to this software can be a paper that describes it,

-  A. Lee, T. Kawahara ans K. Shikano.
+  A. Lee, T. Kawahara and K. Shikano.
 "Julius --- An Open Source Real-Time Large Vocabulary Recognition Engine".
 In Proc.
 EUROSPEECH, pp.1691--1694, 2001.

   A. Lee and T. Kawahara.
 "Recent Development of Open-Source Speech Recognition